Tongs

-A myth contained in the classical Jewish text Pirkei Avot states that the first pair of tongs was created by God right before God rested on the Seventh Day.
-The reasoning is that a blacksmith must use a pair of tongs in order to fashion a new pair of tongs.
-Accordingly, God must have provided humankind with the first pair of tongs.
+According to a myth in the classical Jewish text Pirkei Avot, the first pair of tongs was created by God after he rested on the seventh day after creation.
+The reasoning is that a blacksmith must use a pair of tongs when making a new pair of tongs, so that God must have provided humankind with the first pair of tongs.